 “Beas River looks so serene,” Diya gasped “slow down, I want to click pictures.”

 “Samay would have loved to click many pictures here.”
-I thought seeing the snow peeked pristine mountains surrounded by their lover clouds making it hard to see them.
+I thought to see the snow peeked pristine mountains surrounded by their lover clouds making it hard to see them.

 “Hmm.. he would have…when is his knee surgery?”
 Sneha asked after a pause.
 That’s when I realized I have said my last thought out loud.

 “In five days.”
 I croak feeling a lump rising in my throat so I hit for speed again at least as much as the crowd allows.
-Kullu town is crowded in evening time, so progress is slow.
-Some parts of the road were of bad shape with water logged and minor landslides.
+Kullu town is crowded in the evening time, so progress is slow.
+Some parts of the road were in bad shape with waterlogged and minor landslides.
 I took a turn to Pandoh Dam, a power generator hydro-electric dam, a man-made beauty built on Beas River.

 We decided to take a night halt at Manali.

-I’m walking down a road in Shrinagar.
+I’m walking down a road in Srinagar.
 It’s a road we’ve walked often on patrol.
 I’m on point with Veera behind me.
 It’s cold, clear, and quiet, except for the crunch of our boots and the sound of prayer we hear every morning.
 Right now, though, the street is empty.
 The hair on the back of my neck prickles and I know something is going to go down.
 I saw Samay on the other side and then I heard a shot.
-We are trained to keep our emotions in check but as I saw Samay hitting the ground I run, firing the militants, and Veera followed, All I hear is firing vibrating the streets, Samay is also firing towards the militant, I exhale in relief but then I heard a *Thud noise from behind and I watch helplessly as Veera fell on the ground, her eyes rolling back into her skull.
-The world shifts and the pain radiates from my heart, so excruciating that I scream on top on my lungs –
+We are trained to keep our emotions in check but as I saw Samay hitting the ground I ran, firing the militants, and Veera followed, All I hear is firing vibrating the streets, Samay is also firing towards the militant, I exhale in relief but then I heard a *Thud noise from behind and I watch helplessly as Veera fell on the ground, her eyes rolled back into her skull.
+The world shifted and the pain radiated from my heart, so excruciating that I screamed on top of my lungs –

-“Ankita..
-Ankita.. just a nightmare, it’s okay.”
+“Apeksha..Apeksha. just a nightmare, it’s okay.”
 Someone is trying to calm me down.
 I frantically looked around to search Veera but I know she isn’t here, she will never be.
-She died, it was me who convinced her mother to join the military academy, I vowed to keep her safe and I broke my vow.
+She died, it was me who convinced her mother to join the military academy, I vowed to keep her safe and I have broken my vow.
 I let her down, I let everyone down.
 Samay is still hospitalised.
-The two persons I love more than my own life, one of them is gone forever and other is fighting to stand again.
+The two people I loved more than my own life, one of them is gone forever and other is fighting to stand again.
 A tear skips my eye but I withhold my sob.
 I still can’t bring myself to face Veera’s mother, what will I say?
 I couldn’t save her girl and it is entirely my fault.
 Only if I hadn’t acted on impulse..
-Only if.. it was me who was shot in neck.
+Only if.. it was me who was shot in the neck.

 It’s 5:00 pm so we decide to head to our destination.
 Rohtang Pass is 51 km from Manali at an altitude of 3978m.
 It connects Kullu valley to Spiti and Lahaul and the NH-21 highway to Leh also passes through this.
 The word ‘Rohtang’ is literary translated in Bhoti as ‘pile of corpses’.
 People die all time from bad weather while trying to cross the Pass, last year the four of us decided to take a road trip to Rohtand pass, Veera wanted to visit it badly, she was intrigued by the name and the beauty of it, specially the precarious road, she used to like danger.
 It is thrilling to take in the vistas – high peaks and snow clad slopes; Diya got busy clicking her camera.
 After driving through endless serpentine road we finally arrived at Marhi, the last inhibited place before Rohtang Pass, we stop here for Paragliding.
 Though paragliding is illegal here but it’s open for skilled and licence people.
 I took out Veera’s licence from the rucksack and put it in my front pocket.

-Finally we are here at the Rohtang Pass.
-The wind is cold and calming, some might have problem with altitude sickness but I have no apprehension with it.
-Usually lofty peak are covered in a halo of fog but today the sky is clear.
+Finally, we are here at the Rohtang Pass.
+The wind is cold and calming, some might have a problem with altitude sickness but I have no apprehension with it.
+Usually, lofty peaks are covered in a halo of fog but today the sky is clear.
 The Pass is open for a short period from May to November and this is October so is a crowded terribly.
-Suddenly a snow ball hit my head and I saw Diya throwing another one and I dodge.
+Suddenly a snow ball hit my head and I saw Diya throwing another one and I dodged.
 Have anyone ever told you not to get in snow fight with an Army woman.
-Well here we are, all fighting and dodging each other’s snow balls.
-Sneha and Diya gang up against me and started to throw but as I am good.
+Well, here we are, all fighting and dodging each other’s snow balls.
+Sneha and Diya ganged up against me and started to throw but I am good.
 I had a good laugh after two hours when they combined are unable to hit me.
 And I laughed, it feels good, laughing, my lungs are filled with cold and warmth at the same time.

 While returning to Manali I saw a car driving off the cliff.